JuaaaanCarlos2000/SHT/README.md

 Libraries for programming SHT sensors through I2C.

 Also includes an example for reading temperature and humidity in both sensors.
-Language programming arduino (.ino)
+Language programming C++ (.ino)